KhawajaAhmad/job_hunt/README.md

 ## Without Docker
 ### Clone Repository
-The first step is to clone the repository, To do that, run the following command:
+The first step is to clone the repository, to do that, run the following command:
 ```shell
 git clone https://github.com/KhawajaAhmad/job_hunt.git
 ```